Ken Yuasa

 Ken Yuasa (湯浅 謙) was a surgeon for the Japanese army who had been a member of the infamous Unit 731 during the Second Sino-Japanese War.
-During his service in occupied China, he (along with at least 1000 other doctors and nurses) conducted vivisections on Chinese prisoners and civilians, and provided typhoid and dysentery bacilli to the Japanese army for use in biological warfare.
+During his service in Japanese-occupied China, he (along with at least 1000 other doctors and nurses) conducted vivisections on Chinese prisoners and civilians, and provided typhoid and dysentery bacilli to the Japanese army for use in biological warfare.
 Years after the war, he began to realize the extent of the atrocities he and others had committed and began writing, and speaking throughout Japan, about his experiences.

 Early years

 Yuasa was born in Saitama prefecture and grew up the son of a doctor in Kyōbashi, Tokyo.
 He decided to follow his father's example and, after graduating from Jikei University's School of Medicine in March 1941, became a doctor.
 He had originally hoped to become a rural practitioner traveling to remote villages that had no doctor and helping to treat underprivileged patients.
 However, along with the vast majority of able-bodied young men in Japan, he was soon drafted into the Imperial Army.